imade-nl/Datatable-Model/README.md

 Datatable Model
 ===============

-A dedicated class (model) to configure the excelent Datatable package (https://github.com/Chumper/Datatable) to keep your controllers as clean as possible.
+A dedicated class (model) to configure the Chumper's Datatable package for Laravel (https://github.com/Chumper/Datatable) to keep your controllers as clean as possible.

 ##Example